aakcaya/nyc-taxi-spatio-temporal/README.md

 ### Interpretation

 The basic model explains **70.3%** of the journey time variance using only 6 non-spatial features.
-The dominant predictor is `journey_distance`, and the main limitation of the model is that it is **completely devoid of spatial context**.
-The near-zero contribution of the `peak_hour_or_no_peak_hour` feature reveals that linear regression fails to capture the interaction effects between features; for example, the combined effect of peak hours and high-density passenger pickup areas such as Midtown Manhattan.
+The dominant predictor is `trip_distance`, and the main limitation of the model is that it is **completely devoid of spatial context**.
+The near-zero contribution of the `is_rush_hour` feature reveals that linear regression fails to capture the interaction effects between features; for example, the combined effect of peak hours and high-density passenger pickup areas such as Midtown Manhattan.
 This finding directly encourages the use of H3-based spatial features and advanced models in the later phases of the project.

 ---